Mohamed-Aymaan-Zahir/League-of-Legends-Match-Analysis/README.md

 ### c) Descriptive Analytics

-In order to explore the data and gain information about the data overall, the following actions were done:
+In order to explore the data and gain information about its overall characteristics, the following actions were done:

-1. Calculating summary statistics for key values, including the mean, median, min, max and spread.
+1. Calculating summary statistics such as the mean, median, min, max and spread for key features
 2. Visualising the correlation between key features using a correlation map
 3. Visualising the distribution of summoner levels using a histogram